Chemical modeling for predicting the abundances of certain aldimines and amines in hot cores: Results and Discussions

 \subsection{${C_2H_7N}$ Isomeric Group}

-Trans-ethylamine, gauche-ethylamine and dimethylamine belong to the $\rm{C_2H_7N}$ isomeric group (Fig. 8).
+Trans-ethylamine, gauche-ethylamine and dimethylamine belong to the $\rm{C_2H_7N}$ isomeric group (Figure 8).
 Interestingly, no species of this isomeric group is yet to be detected in the ISM.
 However, the presence of ethylamine was traced in comet Wild 2 \citep{glav08}.
 Ethylamine is the precursor of simple amino acid, glycine.
 It can exist in the form of two stable conformers: gauche and trans.
 Experiment by \cite{hama86} shows that the trans conformer is slightly more stable than the gauche conformer.
 Our calculated values are also in line with this result.
 We obtained that gauche conformer has $1.67$ KJ/mol higher energy than its trans conformer.
 So, according to the enthalpy of formation and relative energies are shown in Table 2, trans-ethylamine has the least enthalpy of formation and is most stable among this isomeric group.
-In Fig. 9, enthalpy of formation of this isomeric group is depicted with the molecule number and enthalpy of formation is noted in Table 2.
+In Figure 9, enthalpy of formation of this isomeric group is depicted with the molecule number and enthalpy of formation is noted in Table 2.
 In comparison with the experimentally measured enthalpies of formation, the G4 composite method overestimates the enthalpy of formation values for ethylamine and dimethylamine.

-In case of trans conformer of ethylamine, components a and c of dipole moments are stronger whereas for gauche form, b-component is found to be the strongest.
-For dimethylamine also the b-component of the dipole moment dominates and a and b components have minor contributions.
-Based on the data available from our quantum chemical calculations, in Fig. 10, we have shown the expected intensity ratio with respect to the species having least enthalpy of formation.
-Fig. 10 depicts that the trans-ethylamine has the highest expected intensity ratio ($\sim 1$) in comparison with the other two members (gauche-ethylamine has $0.97$ and dimethylamine has $0.69$) of this isomeric group and thus trans-ethylamine has the highest probability of its astronomical detection from this isomeric group.
+Based on the data available from our quantum chemical calculations, in Figure 10, we have shown the expected intensity ratio with respect to the species having least enthalpy of formation.
+Figure 10 depicts that the trans-ethylamine has the highest expected intensity ratio ($\sim 1$) in comparison with the other two members (gauche-ethylamine has $0.97$ and dimethylamine has $0.69$) of this isomeric group and thus trans-ethylamine has the highest probability of its astronomical detection from this isomeric group.